Invasive Species — European Green Crab (Carcinus maenas)

 The sexes of European green crab can be distinguished by examining their abdomen and by observing their behavior.
 The abdomen of males is triangular, whereas that of females is broader and rounder.
 It is more difficult to distinguish the sexes of small juvenile crabs because their anatomical structures have not differentiated.

 Female crabs mate when they are soft-shelled which occurs immediately after molting, or shedding their hard shell.
 They tend to mate with males that are larger than themselves.
 After copulation, males will guard females until her shell has hardened.
 The female carries her brood of fertilized eggs on the underside of her body for several months; the length of time is dependent upon water temperature.
-A female European green crab can produce more than one brood after copulation.
+A female European green crab can produce one or more broods after copulation.